Local Setup Source Repository

 Create a .env.local

-file in the root directory and fill in the environment variables.
+file in the root directory and configure the environment variables.

 cp .env.example .env.local